-All MPH students must take the following core courses in each of the five disciplines for a basic grounding in the fundamentals of public health.
+All MPH students across the five programs must take the following core courses in each of the five disciplines for a foundational knowledge of public health.

-- Behavioral Science Theories in Public Health Practice
+- BCHS 6212: Behavioral Science Theories in Public Health Practice – 3 Credits

 - Behavioral and Community Health Sciences